 The knowledge and consent of an individual are required for the collection, use, or disclosure of personal information, except where inappropriate.

 Participation by respondents in survey research is always voluntary.
 When a respondent agrees to participate in a survey, he/she gives consent to the interview by participating.

 Generally, any personal information collected in the course of an interview is not disclosed to third parties.
 However, occasionally, a client sponsoring a research project may want to contact respondents directly.
-In these cases, CRA always explains the reason for the disclosure to the respondent and obtains express permission from the respondent before making any such disclosure.
+In these cases, Narrative Research always explains the reason for the disclosure to the respondent and obtains express permission from the respondent before making any such disclosure.